ledgerwave/Python-Project/README.md

 This repository contains a collection of Python projects.
 The main goal of this Repo was to **Automate** things using Python.
 There are also other projects which are not related to automation.
 It covers a wide range of projects, focused more towards using a variety of python libraries.

+The UI of the projects is developed using **Streamlit**.

+## Featured Project

+- GUI calculator
+- Image background remover
+- Markdown formatting remover
+- QR code generator

 ## Learning Python

 **Python**. <https://github.com/Sarmad426/Python>